filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/fil-plus-programs/index.md

 ### Big Data Exchange

 Another program that allows Storage Providers easy access to Fil+ deals is **[Big Data Exchange](https://bigd.exchange.io)**.
 This platform allows Storage Providers to bid on datasets they are interested in storing.
-As a Storage Provider you take part in an online auction where you offer FIL to store large data sets.
+As a Storage Provider, you take part in an online auction where you offer FIL to store large data sets.
 The dataset is explained, together with the technical requirements for the Storage Provider.
 The volumes of the datasets offered here are - as the name suggests - big, which can yield big returns in block rewards.
-That is why as a Storage Provider you might want to bid to store a copy.
+That is why, as a Storage Provider, you might want to bid to store a copy.

-Storing real clients' data means there will be expectations on retrievability of that data.
+Storing real client data means there will be expectations on retrievability of that data.
 The Storage Provider can provide the data to the client by keeping unsealed copies of the data and creating an access layer (web or other) for the client.
 Also Boost-http (see [https://lotus.filecoin.io](https://lotus.filecoin.io) ) provides a way to access data.

 ### Filswan